augle-me/developer-docs/apps/design/direct-apps.md

 purpose of the location they were serving.
 In case the apps was not appropriate to the location then it may lead to bad rating, Augle platform will hold the in appropriate apps and those apps will not be served further.

 Direct app will only have end user UI.
-All the Augle SDK  features are avaiable to the developer but with few limitations such as App can never be made private.
+All the Augle SDK features are available to the developer but with few limitations such as App can never be made private.

 ## How the direct apps delivered